Randy California: Stairway to Heaven copyright dispute

 In writing Led Zeppelin's "Stairway to Heaven", Jimmy Page allegedly lifted California's guitar riff from "Taurus", an instrumental song from the first Spirit album.
 Led Zeppelin was on the same bill as Spirit on two American music festival dates in 1969.
 In the liner notes for the 1996 reissue of Spirit's first album, California stated: "people always ask me why 'Stairway to Heaven' sounds exactly like 'Taurus,' which was released two years earlier.
 I know Led Zeppelin also played 'Fresh Garbage' in their live set.
 They opened up for us on their first American tour".
 The fact that "Fresh Garbage" was a track from the same album that includes the song "Taurus" further suggested that Led Zeppelin was likely aware of the song enough to lead to a belated 2014 copyright infringement and injunction lawsuit against the reissue of Led Zeppelin IV, with the lawyer stating, "The idea behind this is to make sure that Randy California is given a writing credit on 'Stairway to Heaven'."
-In Led Zeppelin's January 1969 appearance at the Fillmore West, Jimmy Page breaks into an instrumental jam which clearly includes the Spirit song "Fresh Garbage".

 In June 2016, after a trial that included audio recordings of several versions of both songs but not the Spirit and Led Zeppelin recordings, and also featured testimony from Page and bandmate Robert Plant explaining the songwriting process for "Stairway", a jury ruled that Page and Plant had not copied "Taurus".
 The decision came under appeal because the judge did not permit the two sound recordings to be played and instead allowed only sheet music.
 Copyright law had been expanded to include sound recordings in 1974.
 In September 2018, this decision was overturned.
-A new trial was unanimously ordered by a three-judge panel of the 9th U.S. Circuit Court of Appeals in San Francisco on the basis that U.S. District Judge R. Gary Klausner gave jurors erroneous information about copyright law.
+A new trial was unanimously ordered by a three-judge panel of the Ninth U.S. Circuit Court of Appeals in San Francisco on the basis that U.S. District Judge R. Gary Klausner gave jurors erroneous information about copyright law.
 The panel's decision was subsequently vacated when the Ninth Circuit voted to rehear the case en banc.
 In September 2019 the appeals court heard introductory arguments and began deliberations as to whether a new trial is in fact warranted.
 The main issue is that the recording of "Stairway to Heaven" resembles "Taurus" much more than does the printed sheet music, and comments by the court have indicated a possible inclination to hold that only the sheet music pertains to the copyright.
 On March 9, 2020, the Ninth Circuit ruled against California's estate and re-instated the June 2016 jury verdict.
 This ruling effectively eliminated the "inverse ratio" rule and could have tremendous impact on future copyright law in the recording industry.
 In October 2020, the Supreme Court of the United States refused to hear the case, leaving the Ninth Circuit's decision in place and effectively ending the dispute.